xiaoyuque-wati/astra-protocol/README.md

-# AI Platform Protocol
+# Astra Protocol

 ## Introduction

-WATI-AIGC-PLATFORM is the API documentation for the AIGC products within WATI.
+Astra is the API documentation for the AIGC products within Astra.

 ## Architecture
 ![architecture](./doc/architecture.png)